 Louisville 2025 Program

-This is a rough draft of the conference program.
-A final draft will be posted by June 15, 2025. *Note, we will have sessions running from 8:30am-5pm Thursday June 26 through Saturday June 28, 2025
+This is the final draft of the conference program.
+The program can also be accessed via PreTalx where you can also find abstracts for the sessions (https://pretalx.com/wha2025/schedule/). *Note, we will have sessions running from 8:30am-5pm Thursday June 26 through Saturday June 28, 2025

 Category: